hamiltonbrba/python-api-challenge/README.md

    - Python libraries: `hvplot`, `pandas`, `requests`

 2. **Running the Script**:
-   - Ensure you have an API key from Geoapify.
+   - Make sure you have an API key from Geoapify.
    - Update the `geoapify_key` variable in the script with your API key.
    - Run the Jupyter notebook `VacationPy.ipynb` to generate maps and analysis.